 The strategy calculates the maximum number of pending messages to be kept in RAM for a consumer (above its prefetch size).
 A value of zero means keep no messages around other than the prefetch amount.
 A value greater than zero will keep up to that amount of messages around, discarding the older messages as new messages come in.
 A value of

-This strategy uses a constant limit for all consumers (above their prefetch size). e.g.
+This strategy uses a constant limit for all consumers (above their prefetch size).

 This strategy calculates the maximum number of pending messages using a multiplier of the consumers prefetch size.
 So you could for example keep around 2.5 times the prefetch count for each consumer.

-Using the Prefetch Policy to configure the limit
+Using the Prefetch Policy to Configure the Limit

-The JMS Client has a prefetch policy you can use to configure the various prefetch limits for persistent & non persistent queues & topics.
+The JMS Client has a prefetch policy you can use to configure the various prefetch limits for persistent and non persistent queues and topics.
 The prefetch policy also allows you to specify the

 maximumPendingMessageLimit on a per connection/consumer basis.
 One minor difference with configuring this value; to simplify operation with non-JMS clients such as with OpenWire the value of zero is ignored; so the lowest value you can configure is

 Configuring the Eviction Policy